-Secretary of State John Kerry should not be forced to resign in the wake of his stating that Israel could become an "apartheid state" if it doesn't reach a peace deal with the Palestinians, and keeping him on signals the rest of the world to the true nature of the Obama administration's foreign policy, said Rep. Ed Royce.
+Secretary of State John Kerry should not be forced to resign after saying Israel could become an "apartheid state" if it doesn't reach a peace deal with the Palestinians, but keeping him on shows the rest of the world the true nature of the Obama administration's foreign policy, says Rep. Ed Royce.

 Story continues below video.

-Royce said that he cannot understand why more attention is not given to the failed practices and foreign policy decisions made by President Barack Obama.
+Royce said he cannot understand why more attention is not given to the failed practices and foreign policy decisions of President Barack Obama.

-Specific to Israel, he believes that more pressure should be applied to Mahmoud Abbas to end his allegiance with Hamas and get back to the peace negotiating table.
+Specific to Israel, he says more pressure should be applied to Palestinian Authority President Mahmoud Abbas to end his allegiance with Hamas and get back to the negotiating table.

-Rather than implementing more sanctions that fail "to challenge their hegemony" on gas exports, Royce would like to see the United States come up with an energy policy that would put them in direct competition with Russia, perhaps loosening its grip of control over the Europe Union.
+Rather than implementing more sanctions that fail "to challenge their hegemony" on gas exports, Royce would like to see the United States come up with an energy policy that would put it in direct competition with Russia, perhaps loosening the latter's grip over the Europe Union.

 © 2015 Newsmax.
 All rights reserved.